-The Fund's Management was, therefore, in breach of the law.
+Consequently, the Management is in breach of the law.

 The audit was conducted in accordance with ISSAI 4000.
 The standard requires that I comply with ethical requirements and plan and perform the audit to obtain assurance about whether the activities, financial transactions and information reflected in the financial statements are in compliance, in all material respects, with the authorities that govern them.
 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my conclusion.